Ash-uwu/FizzBuzz_copy/README.md

 on with that weird `for` loop?
 As you do this, you might find it useful to write down your own implementation in Python to help you begin to create a mapping between the two languages.

+Notes:
+- In Java, && is and
+- For this line of code:
+  - for (int i = 1; i < 100; i++)
+    - Explanation:
+      - for each iteration, the int i will start at one, and keep on adding one until i hits 100, each iteration will run as long as i is less than 100, otherwise, it will stop adding a value to i.
+      - parameters: for(start value; end value; how it will increase)
+  - No elif, must be typed out as **else if**
+  - When defining a variable/creating a variable, must state:
+    - type, name, then = (to assign a value or equation), and end with semi-colon
+  - All Java statements MUST end with a semi-colon (;)
+  - Lines of code for loop statements, and Classes must be contained within curly brackets

-- [ ] Make note of any specific Java syntax which stands out to you and compare what you come up with those around you.
+- [X] Make note of any specific Java syntax which stands out to you and compare what you come up with those around you.
 Try to come up with a list of at least five things that strike you as either similar to or different from Python.